snow-kira/Technical-Assessment/README.md

-# Technical-Assessment
+# Forecasting Industrial Production of Electric and Gas Utilities.

-Forecasting Industrial Production of Electric and Gas Utilities This project builds a model to forecast the industrial production of electric and gas utilities using historical monthly data from January 1939 to September 2022.
+This project builds a model to forecast the industrial production of electric and gas utilities using historical monthly data from January 1939 to September 2022.

 Data Source: Industrial Production: Electric and Gas Utilities Link: https://fred.stlouisfed.org/series/IPG2211A2N